jlong29/QuadTreeGPU/README.md

 distributed across the entire bounded 2D plane.
 This is very useful when selecting features for camera-based SLAM systems.

-This code was written under the following conditions
+This code was written and validated under the following conditions:

-* linux machine running Ubuntu 16.04.1
+* a linux machine running Ubuntu 16.04.1
 * gnu 4.9.4
 * CUDA 8.0

+**NOTES**:

+* The exact structure of the QuadTree is dependent upon the order in which the data are entered
+* Given the variable scheduling on GPUS, the same dataset can result in slightly differenct QuadTrees across runs

 ## Compiling